Hackuarium/simple-spectro/README.md

 Another feature of the simple-spectrophotometer is that it works on a rechargeable battery (autonomy of 48 hours).
 Consequently, you can measure a kinetic even by placing the device directly inside an incubator.

 Optical density (OD) at 600nm is often used in biology to determine biomass increase versus time.
 In this experiment we have placed Escherichia coli with cell growing media directly in the spectrophotometer cuvette and placed the spectrophotometer itself on a shaker in the incubator.
-We can then program it to measure the abosrbance every X seconds.
+We can then program it to measure the absorbance every X seconds.
 In our case we did every 30 minutes (up to 40 measures).
 The following curve was obtained.

 <img src='images/bacteria-growing-preliminary.png' />